 The first step is to determine the box size.
 This is done by looking at the recent price action and finding a reasonable range in which prices have moved.
 Once the box size has been determined, the next step is to find the most recent high and low prices.
 The difference between these two prices is the “true range.”

-The next step is to calculate the midpoint of the true range.
+The next step is to calculate the true range’s midpoint.
 This is done by adding the most recent high and low prices and dividing by two.
 The midpoint is then used to plot the first brick on the chart.

 If the next price move is higher than the midpoint of the previous true range, a new brick is plotted in the next column with its top at the new high price.
 If the next price move is lower than the midpoint of the previous true range, a new brick is plotted in the next column with its bottom at the new low price.
 This process is repeated until no more price moves meet the criteria for plotting a new brick.